Lavanya Marla and colleagues examine airline response to COVID-19

 - Bachelor of Technology (B.Tech.), Major: Civil Engineering, Minor: Industrial Engineering, Indian Institute of Technology (IIT), Madras, June 2004.

 - Assistant Professor, University of Illinois at Urbana-Champaign, Urbana, IL, Department of Industrial and Enterprise Systems Engineering, Jan 2013-present.
 Zero-time appointment with Civil and Environmental Engineering and Information Trust Institute

 - Systems Scientist and iLab Mobility Analytics Co-director, Heinz College, Carnegie Mellon University (CMU), Pittsburgh PA, Sep 2010-Dec 2012.

-- Visiting Faculty/Scholar, Indian School of Business, Hyderabad, India, Feb-August 2015.
+- Visiting Faculty/Scholar, Indian School of Business, Hyderabad, India, 2015.

 - Shared transportation systems

 - Logistics systems (routing and scheduling, last-mile transportation, cyber-physical systems)